aaakgod/aaakgod.github.io/_drafts/2019-05-06-Algorithm-II.md

 ---
 layout: post
-title: "The art of war-python_2"
+title: "The art of war-python-II"
-subtitle: 'The art of war-python_2'
+subtitle: 'The art of war-python-II'
 author: "Kgod"
 header-style: text
 tags: